Limiting absorption principle and virtual levels of operators in Banach spaces: General theory of virtual levels in Banach spaces

 with the norm unbounded as $z\to 0$, $z\ne 0$.
 Thus, $z_0=0$ is an exceptional point of the essential spectrum of $Z$ of infinite rank relative to $\C\setminus\{0\}$ and arbitrary $\bfE,\,\bfF$. \end{example}

 \begin{remark} Let us contrast virtual levels to \emph{spectral singularities} \cite{naimark1954investigation,schwartz1960some,pavlov1966nonselfadjoint,lyantse1967differential,guseinov2009concept,konotop2019designing} (for a more general setting, see \cite{nagy1986operators}).
-For example, in the case of Schr\"odinger operators in one dimension, the spectral singularities and virtual levels at the bulk of the essential spectrum admit the same characterization as zeros of the Wronskian of the corresponding Jost solutions.
-At the same time, selfadjoint operators have no spectral singularities, although they could have virtual levels at threshold points; this shows that these two concepts differ. \end{remark}
+We note that selfadjoint operators have no spectral singularities, although they could have virtual levels at threshold points; this shows that these two concepts differ. \end{remark}

 \begin{remark} There is no direct relation of virtual levels to \emph{pseudospectrum} \cite{landau1975szego}.
 For $A\in\scrC(\bfX)$, one defines the $\varepsilon$-pseudospectrum by

 Since $\sigma\sb\varepsilon\big(-\Delta\at{L^2(\R^d)}\big)= \{ z\in\C;\, \dist\big(z,\overline{\R_{+}}\big)\le\varepsilon\}$ does not depend on the dimension $d\ge 1$, the behaviour of pseudospectrum near the threshold $z_0=0$ does not distinguish the presence of a virtual level at $z_0$ for $d\le 2$ and its absence for $d\ge 3$. \end{remark}